liamcf44/northcoders-news-back-end/README.md

 `git clone https://github.com/:username/BE-FT-northcoders-news.git`

-Running `npm install` will install the dependencies needed.
+You need to install node, instructions for this can be found at `https://nodejs.org/en/download/package-manager/`.

-You will also need to install node with `npm install node`.
-The version used for this project is v9.9.0.
+You will also need to install MongoDB, instructions for this can be found at `https://docs.mongodb.com/manual/installation/`

+Running `npm install` will then install the dependencies needed.
+These are listed below.

 ### HEROKU